Credit Card Offers

 I’ve also struggled with credit card debt.
 At one point my wife and I had 5 figures to pay off.
 We managed to do it, and we learned a lot in the process.

 I’ve taken both of these experiences to create content for the credit card section of this site.
 The content includes both lists of the best credit cards for those looking to take advantage of rewards.
 It also includes extensive content on how to get out of credit card debt.

 Blue Cash Preferred® Card from American Express – If you find yourself buying a lot of groceries for the family or driving hundreds of miles a week for work, this is your credit card.
 The Blue Cash Preferred® Card from American Express rewards cardholders with 6% cash back at the supermarket (up to $6,000 spent annually), 3% cash back at the pump and 1% cash back everywhere else.

 The Capital One® Quicksilver® Cash Rewards Credit Card takes a simple approach to cash back rewards.
-You earn 1.5% on every purchase.
+You earn 1.5% cash back on every purchase.
 There is no annual fee.

 - Everyday Rewards: 1.5% cash back on all purchases.

 - Bonus Rewards: One-time $150 cash bonus after you spend $500 on purchases within 3 months of approval.

 - Annual Fee: None.